tobixen/plann/TASK_MANAGEMENT.md

 While the categories field is a freetext field, it's important that the same categories are used consistently - and to keep consistent, it's important to know what categories are already in use, you may use `cli select --todo list-categories`.

 My usage of categories may be slightly superceded by "concept", "link" and "refid", as defined in RFC9253.
+I should look into that and consider if it's useful for plann.

+Also, one may consider to use "resources" rather than "categories" for some of my usage.
+"Good weather" may be considered as a resource rather than a category, "keyboard" may be considered a resource, "supermarked" may be considered to be a resource, and when having a certain set of resources available, it makes sense to do as many tasks as possible with the given set of resources.
+Plann has no specific support for resources, but I should consider it.

+RFC9073 also defines vresource, which is a more structured way of specifying resources.

-### Relation
+### Related

 There are multiple kinds of relationships that may be useful for task management.
 RFC5545 only supports PARENT-CHILD and SIBLING.
 RFC9253 expands a bit on this to make more complex task management supported.
 RFC9253 is (as of writing) reasonably fresh, and I got aware of it only today (2023-02-02).
 All my prior thinking has been around how to (ab)use the PARENT-CHILD relationships.
-Anyway, let me introduce some of my thoughts on different kind of relationships that are relevant wrg of task management:
+Here are three different ways to think of relationships:

 #### Pending-Dependent

 If task A cannot be done without task B being done first, we say that A depends on B.  We may want to construct a bikeshed, then paint it red.
 Obviously the painting depends on the construction.
 It may make sense to hide the paint job from the todolists, or maybe fade it away - when checking the list of immediate tasks to be executed, "painting the bikeshed" is just noise.
 It may also make sense to ensure the due date for the construction is before the due date for the painting.

 Within RFC5545 one can try to use parent-child-relationships for this purpose - think of the parent as the dependent and the child as the pending.
 "Paint the bikeshed" would then be a parent of "construct a bikeshed".
 That makes perfect sense, doesn't it?

+RFC9253 has explicit support for dependencies, but it also supports "temporal relationships" - i.e. task A needs to be finished 3 hours before it's possible to start working with task B, task C needs to be finished before task D can be finished, etc.  I should definitively make this supported by plann.

 #### Parent-child relationship